Synthetic Function Demonstrations Improve Generation in Low-Resource Programming Languages: Results and Discussion

-We randomly sample 100 problems from the WikiTQ test set and conduct a qualitative analysis of the model generations produced by Qwen2.5-Coder 3B \textit{Base Model} and \textit{$FT_{Syn-QA}$}.\footnote{This coder model was chosen for its large perf. boost.} Table~\ref{tab:analysis_categories} demonstrates that fine-tuning on synthetic data primarily reduces errors in table reading (-22) and formula syntax (-8), while preserving the model's ability in planning and function selection.
-The small increase in planning errors is attributed to the model's tendency to prioritize single-function formula generation.
-Since the synthetic data focuses on the use of individual functions, we observe that 64.3\% of the solutions generated by \textit{$FT_{Syn-QA}$} involve a single function, compared to 44.4\% in \textit{Base}.
-See Appendix~\ref{apx:analysis} for further details and analysis.
+We randomly sample 100 problems from the WikiTQ test set and conduct a qualitative analysis of the model generations produced by Qwen2.5-Coder 3B \textit{Base Model} and \textit{$FT_{Syn-QA}$}.\footnote{This code-pretrained model was chosen for its large performance boost in testing.} Table~\ref{tab:analysis_categories} demonstrates that fine-tuning on synthetic data primarily reduces errors in table reading (-22 questions) and formula syntax (-8), while preserving the model's ability in planning and function selection.
+The small increase in planning errors is attributed to the model's tendency to produce single-function formulas.
+Since the synthetic data focuses on the use of individual functions, we observe that 64.3\% of the solutions generated by \textit{$FT_{Syn-QA}$} involve a single function, compared to 44.4\% in the base model.
+In our error analysis we use the categorization guidelines in Table~\ref{tab:analysis_categories_guidelines} to analyze the generations from Qwen models on our WikiTQ test set.

+Next, we turn to analyzing model performance before and after our function finetuning.
+We first show the percentage of model-generated formulas which consist of a single function call in Table~\ref{tab:single_func}.
+We observe that all models increased the number of single function predictions after finetuning, however this effect is more noticeable in smaller models.

+Shown in Table~\ref{tab:improvement_func}, of each model's improvements (samples which were incorrect before tuning, and correct after), many generations produce the same function before and after.
+This shows learned mastery of these functions, where finetuned models produce better formulas using the same function.
+We also observe minimal regressions when predicting the same function (correct usage before tuning, but incorrect after).